This article originally appeared on VICE Canada.

 They were just… gone.

 The four non-vanished men on the island continued their search for days but it was to no avail.
-The men were gone, never to return, and a hundred years later, to this day, we’re still trying to figure out what happened.
+The men were gone, never to return, and more than a hundred years later, to the day, we’re still trying to figure out what happened.
 The lighthouse would again be restocked with workers who would remain around the clock until 1971 when the Flannan Isles lighthouse was automated.
 The island, to this day, is best known for the disappearance.

 The disappearance of the three men wasn’t a small thing, this was something covered widely back then by newspapers and quickly found its way into folklore.
 The incident has had countless books written on it, a famous poem penned by Wilfrid Wilson Gibson, documentaries, TV-shows, and films made about it.
-“It seems that the unexplained fate of the three keepers (Thomas Marshall, James Ducat and Donald MacArthur) will remain yet another of the sea’s enduring mysteries,” reads a Northants Evening Telegraph story that was published on December 27, 1900.
+“It seems that the unexplained fate of the three keepers (Thomas Marshall, James Ducat, and Donald MacArthur) will remain yet another of the sea’s enduring mysteries,” reads a Northants Evening Telegraph story that was published on December 27, 1900.
 Most recently a film starring Gerard Butler called The Vanishing tells an adapted tale of the Flannan Isles mystery in which a bunch of people get murdered—never change Mr. Butler.

 “We seemed to stand for an endless while/ Though still no word was said.
 Three men alive on Flannan Isle.
 Who thought, on three men dead,” reads the end of Gibson’s poem Flannan Isle which is kinda the 1912 version of a Gerard Butler movie.

 In a thoroughly researched paper about the mystery from 1997, Irish historian Mike Dash writes that over the years people have offered a variety of explanations of what happened to the men.
-There are a few commonly held explanations—that a massive wave took them over the side during some precarious work; that the wind was strong enough to take them over the cliff; that one of the men, fed up with the men he spends so much fucking time with, snapped killed two of them and tossed the bodies into the ocean before killing himself in a similar manner; or they were killed attempting to help a sinking ship.
+There are a few commonly held explanations—that a massive wave took them over the side during some precarious work; that the wind was strong enough to take them over the cliff; that one of the men, fed up with the men he spends so much fucking time with, snapped and killed two of them and tossed the bodies into the ocean before killing himself in a similar manner; or they were killed attempting to help a sinking ship.
 Dash writes that one theory—offered up by the man working as the lighthouse superintendent between 1953 and 1957—stands above the rest.

-The story goes as this: it’s in the evening after dinner and a storm is raging outside.
+The story goes like this: It’s in the evening after dinner and a storm is raging outside.
 Thomas Marshall and James Ducat go out to secure the rope that goes down the cliff as the cook does the dishes.
 As Marshall and Ducat are working a massive wave rips over the cliff and takes one over the side.
 The man left on terra firma then sprints back to the lighthouse, gets Donald MacArthur who, leaving in a hurry, doesn’t take all his gear and as they work another ungodly wave takes the pair over the side.
 From here Eilean Mòr was in its natural state, empty.

 Then there are also the far more fun explanations to this mystery though.
 Some have thought that an ancient race of tiny people that live on the island, uh, turned the men into giant birds.
 I’m sure there are some tales about faeries abducting them cause the lovely Scots love them some faeries.
 There is also the obvious ‘they were abducted by ol’ timey aliens’ or ghosts/demons made the people go bye-bye explanations.